antoponselvan/StockAnalyzer_for_SalariedMen/README.md

   -- Trends of Revenue, Income and Debt/Asset ratio
 - Valuation tab:
   -- P/E trend and its moving avg
-  -- P/B trend and its moving avg
+  -- P/B trend and its moving avg.

 ## 🎥 Visuals